-Undefined, highly volatile, controversial and freeing, street art is a mind-boggling phenomenon.
-Nothing defines rebellion more than spray painted walls and it is a movement in itself.
-“But can street art be considered as an art form?”, is a question which still divides our society and most agree that it is a very strong art expression.
-A very integral element of the contemporary art world, street art is a powerful tool for venting out thoughts, opinions, and emotions.
-It ranges from mere tags, scribbles to full blown mindblowing murals and can be found in almost all urban areas in the world.
-What binds them all of together is the uniform lack of any restriction in the subject, style, and mediums.
+Street art is undefined, highly volatile, controversial, and freeing.
+It is a mind-boggling phenomenon.
+Nothing defines rebellion more than spray-painted walls and it is a movement in itself.
+“But can street art be considered as an art form?”, is a question that still divides our society and most agree that it is a very strong artistic expression.
+A very integral element of the contemporary art world, graffiti is a powerful tool for venting out thoughts, opinions, and emotions.
+It ranges from mere tags, and scribbles to full-blown mindblowing murals and can be found in almost all urban areas in the world.
+What binds them all together is the uniform lack of any restriction in the subject, style, and mediums.
 Street art is an open field, where everybody is free to choose as he/she wishes to express and it originates from the humble graffiti.
-During the 1970‘s, the world saw the beginnings of graffiti being splashed across walls and that was an era of rebellion.
+During the 1970s, the world saw the beginnings of graffiti being splashed across walls and that was an era of rebellion.

 “Street art brings a place alive with its varied hues.
 An artist‘s imagination blends in a place and yet stands out.
 That‘s what intrigues me.
 You can interpret it, you may be right or wrong but it’s there: painted and imprinted.
 Adding beauty to a dull facade in its unique way!
 And that is beautiful”.